Policies & Procedures

 Summer Quarter

-All students (including non-matriculating or class 6 students) may cross-register during the summer quarter and they may register Period I. Freshmen, sophomores, juniors, seniors, and post-baccalaureates must complete the required number of home-campus credits first.
+All students (including non-matriculating students) may cross-register during the summer quarter and they may register Period I. Freshmen, sophomores, juniors, seniors, and post-baccalaureates must complete the required number of home-campus credits first.

 Graduate Students and Graduate Non-Matriculated Students (GNM)